corkangel/vslife/README.md

  - simple on GPU using Cuda, brute force copying
  - simple on GPU using Cuda, resident on GPU
  - neighbor count optimized on GPU using cuda
+ - neighbot count on GPU with GL interop update
+ -